 The Statute includes marijuana.
-Although marijuana is legal for recreational use in the San Francisco Bay Area, the Valley, and the Coast, driving under the influence of marijuana is not.
+Although marijuana is legal for recreational use in California, driving under the influence of marijuana is not.

 According to CBS News, California law enforcement officials are seeking ways to use oral swabbing as a method of detecting individuals driving under the influence of marijuana.